Muts256/Threat-Hunt/README.md

 | [CorpHealth Traceback](https://github.com/Muts256/Threat-Hunt/blob/main/CorpHealth_Traceback.md) | Maintenance Script Intrusion |

 Navigation Tip: Each hunt title is clickable and will take you directly to the detailed investigation.

+### Objective
+Develop the ability to proactively detect advanced threats by analysing the system and network.
+Achieved by:
+  - Analyzing logs, telemetry, and system artifacts.

+  - Identifying abnormal patterns (e.g., beaconing, lateral movement, persistence).

+  - Forming and testing hypotheses (e.g., “Is this C2 traffic?”).

+  - Using tools like SIEM, EDR, packet captures, and scripts.

+  - Mapping findings to MITRE ATT&CK.
+  - Documenting reports.